IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

     A final step is to switch the actual quote-frontend application we built in [Exercise 2](/workshop/exercise-2/README.md) to use our new stack (rather than the original `nodejs-express` stack).

-    The formal way of doing this is to repeat the steps from Exercise 2, where the new project in initialized, and the dependencies and code for the frontend are copied into the new project directory.
+    The formal way of doing this is to repeat the steps from Exercise 2, where the new project is initialized (using our new stack), and the dependencies and code for the frontend are copied into the new project directory.
 However, in this case, where we have not changed anything that is actually placed directly in the project directory, we can take a short cut and just update the project to point at our new stack.
 This also gives you a bit more of an idea as to how an application project is linked to a stack.
 In the `quote-frontend` directory you created in Exercise 2, you should see a file called `.appsody-config.yaml`, which was created by the `appsody init` step.

     ```bash
     $ ls -al